Val-Ge/VG-Data-Engineer/README.md

-- 👋 Hi, I’m @VG-Data-Engineer
+- 👋 Hi, I’m @Val-Ge
-- 👀 I’m interested in Python & Data Engineering
+- 👀 I’m interested in lots of stuff!
-- 🌱 I’m currently learning Azure Data Factory & Microsoft Fabric
+- 🌱 I’m currently learning as much as possible
-- 💞️ I’m looking to collaborate on Data Engineering Projects
+- 💞️ I’m looking to collaborate on back-end projects with Python
 - 📫 How to reach me - email: vgdataengineering@gmail.com
 - 😄 Pronouns: she